Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 2. Install Jython
 3. Download TestFXLibrary.jar
 4. Add the JavaFX application under test and TestFXLibrary.jar to the classpath
-5. Create a Robot Framework script [example](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/wiki/4.-Executing-Test-Scripts)
+5. Create a Robot Framework script. see the [example](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/wiki/4.-Executing-Test-Scripts)
 6. Run the test with Jybot!